ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

             this);
     }

-    // todo: when is this useful?
-    public override IValueNode ParseResult(object? resultValue)
+    // todo: when is this useful? + add comment public override IValueNode ParseResult(object? resultValue)
     {
         if (resultValue is string s &&